ugurduzel/ODTU-METU/CENG222/README.md

-Solutions to take home exams (homeworks) of Discrete Computational Structures class.
+Solutions to take home exams (homeworks) of Statistical Methods for Computer Engineers class.